Swirrl/grafter-template/README.md

 Then simply run:

-    $ lein new grafter-template my-grafter-project
+    $ lein new grafter my-grafter-project
             ___           __ _
            / __|_ _ __ _ / _| |_ ___ _ _
           | (_ | '_/ _` |  _|  _/ -_) '_|